-- -Appoint the chief of information security, set up a dedicated information security management unit and allocate information security personnel. - -Formulate and announce the information security management rules, methods, and guidelines. - -Cooperate with the general management office in the annual scheduled third-party red team offensive and defensive drills, and improve and strengthen the deficiencies after the drills. - -Evaluate the introduction of ISO 27001, and consult the specialists.
-Expect to complete the third-party assurance in 2023 and obtain ISO 27001:2013. - -Quarterly perform the vulnerability scan of website and system platform, and improve the deficiencies. - -Update the firewall equipment and software, and set up the DMZ network. - -Implement trainings for information security personnel, and provide professional trainings such as firewall, software and hardware trainings. - -Conduct drills for corresponding and reporting incidents of cyberattack.

--Plan and implement employee information security awareness and information security training courses for information professionals.
+- Appoint the chief of information security, set up a dedicated information security management unit and allocate information security personnel. - Formulate and announce the information security management rules, methods, and guidelines. - Cooperate with the general management office in the annual scheduled third-party red team offensive and defensive drills, and improve and strengthen the deficiencies after the drills. - Introduction of ISO 27001 and commission the specialists for consultation.
+In 2023, the Company has obtained ISO 27001:2013 verified by the third party. - Regularly perform the vulnerability scan of website and system platform, and improve the deficiencies. - Update the firewall equipment and software, and set up the DMZ network. - Implement trainings for information security personnel, and provide professional trainings such as firewall, software and hardware trainings. - Cooperate with the general management office in the annual scheduled third-party red team offensive and defensive drills, and improve and strengthen the deficiencies after the drills. - Plan and implement employee information security awareness and information security training courses for information professionals.